wpmetabox/docsv2/docs/extensions/mb-settings-page.md

 ![backup and restore settings](https://i.imgur.com/n6d6v1n.png)

 When you add it to your settings page, it will show all of your settings in JSON.
-And you can just copy it and save to to a file to backup the settings.
+And you can just copy it and save it to a file to back up the settings.
 To restore the settings, just paste the JSON again and click the Save Settings button.

 The backup field inherits from [`textarea`](/fields/textarea/) so you can customize it the way you want: change the field name, description, input size, etc. This field doesn't require an `ID`.
 And of course, you should have only one backup field on your settings page.